marconetto/azadventures/chapter11/README.md

 execution**?
 Here we describe the key steps to achieve this automation and the script itself, which can be used as is---for quick provisioning of CycleCloud service---or serve as a building block to create more sophisticated clusters/automation.
-The scripts relies only on Command Line Interface (CLI).
+The script relies only on Command Line Interface (CLI) from both Azure and CycleCloud.

+#### TL;TR
+- We provide a script for full creation of a CycleCloud instance with a SLURM cluster ready to submit your (MPI) jobs using only Command Line Interface (CLI);
+- The script can be used to either provision only CycleCloud instance or go one step further and make a SLURM cluster available---single scheduler node in which compute nodes are added automatically as user submits jobs;
+- The proposed solution relies heavily on both cloud-init and Azure/CycleCloud CLI commands;
+- Keyvault is used to handle CycleCloud admin password and public ssh key;
+- We describe a few key steps from the script so one can see the CycleCloud CLI in action.

 Here is the git repository that contains the script:
 - [git folder](https://github.com/marconetto/azadventures/tree/main/chapter11): git repository with automation script
-- [cyclecloud_cli.sh](cyclecloud_cli.sh): automates cyclecloud installation using Azure CLI
+- [cyclecloud_cli.sh](cyclecloud_cli.sh): script itself to automate CycleCloud+SLURM installation using Azure/CycleCloud CLI
-- [setvars.sh](setvars.sh): sets variables to customize deployment
+- [setvars.sh](setvars.sh): helper script to setup variables to customize deployment

 Example of execution from a user laptop: